 Communicable diseases pose a risk to public health.
-The division monitors these diseases, publishing regular reports on the epidemiological situation, laying down and implementing prevention and control strategies.
+The division monitors these diseases, regularly publishes reports on the epidemiological situation, defines and implements prevention and control strategies.

 Parham Sendi